Samsung Electronics Innovative AI Technology Brings New Experiences To Arabs Got Talent Season 7

 Date

-(MENAFN- Asdaa BCW) Samsung Electronics Middle East and North Africa (MENA) proudly announces its exclusive partnership with Season 7 of Arabs Got Talent, the region’s most popular and highly rated talent show on MBC.
+(MENAFN- Asdaa-amman) Amman, Jordan – 30 December 2024 – Samsung Electronics Middle East and North Africa (MENA) proudly announces its exclusive partnership with Season 7 of Arabs Got Talent, the region’s most popular and highly rated talent show on MBC.
 By integrating its innovative technology, Samsung has enhanced the experience for judges, contestants, and viewers alike.
 The AI tech integration was an experience first of its kind, from advanced devices supporting performances to AI-powered features simplifying interactions for contestants.

 As part of the partnership, Samsung holds the iconic ‘Golden Buzzer,’ a defining feature of the competition that adds excitement and visibility for those advancing directly to the semi-finals.
 This initiative creates impactful #GalaxyMoments, showcasing Samsung’s commitment to supporting creativity and talent on a broad stage.
 Winners will receive the exclusive Galaxy Moment Box, featuring the Galaxy Z Flip6, Buds 3, and Watch 7, allowing them to experience the full Galaxy Ecosystem.